cryptool-org/cryptool1/setup/template-en/ReadMe-en.txt

 3.3.
 Interactive online help under Windows XP
      ----------------------------------------
-In CrypTool 1 you can get help for each selected menu item via pressing F1.
+In CT1 you can get help for each selected menu item via pressing F1.

 - For end menu items this always works directly.